-• Ex-post evaluations and fitness checks of existing legislation companies recoup their R&D investments.
+• Ex-post evaluations and fitness checks of existing legislation

+An evaluation of the SPC regime was carried out in 2020 (SWD(2020) 292).
+It found that SPCs promote innovation and the availability of new medicines and PPPs because they help companies recoup their R&D investments.
 Although the SPC Regulations provide a common framework within the EU, they are administered at a national level.
 This fragmentation leads to high costs and imposes an administrative burden on applicants (especially SMEs) and national administrations.
 It also leads to legal uncertainty, as the scope of protection can differ across the EU.
-This has a negative impact on SPC users and makers of follow-on products.
+This has a negative impact on SPC users and makers of generics.
 These negative effects are amplified by a lack of transparency, especially from a cross-border perspective, making it difficult to trace what SPC protection exists for which products in which Member States.
-This affects both SPC holders and manufacturers of follow-on products.
+This affects both SPC holders and generics manufacturers.